spiffe/spiffe/CONTRIBUTING.md

-# Contributing to SPIFFE
+# Contributing to the SPIFFE Project

+The change management process for the SPIFFE Project is designed to be transparent, fair, and efficient.
+Anyone may contribute to a project in the SPIFFE repositories that they have read access to, provided they:

+* Abide by the CNCF [code of conduct](/CODE-OF-CONDUCT.md)
+* Have accepted the project's [Contributor License Agreement](/CLA.md).

+To get started:

-* First, [README](/README.md) to become familiar with how the SPIFFE project is managed
+* First, [README](/README.md) to become familiar with how the SPIFFE Project is managed
 * Make sure you're familiar with our [Coding Conventions](#conventions) when appropriate
 * Make sure you've signed the SPIFFE [CLA](/CLA.md)

-If you're new to SPIFFE, we recommend that you join us on the mailing lists and Slack to discuss any potential changes you'd like to see made.
+If you're new to the SPIFFE Project, we recommend that you join us on the mailing lists and Slack to discuss any potential changes you'd like to see made.

 If your proposal comes under the purview of a SIG, reach out to the SIG lead and seek their feedback first (bugfixes and changes with minor impact don't need this).
 The SIG lead may refer you to the